-The X1 and X2 pins are the input and output, respectively, of an inverting amplifier that can be configured for use as an on-chip oscillator.
-A

-32.768kHz quartz crystal is used.
-Recommended crystal is a Citizen CFS-206.
-The crystal supplies a timebase for a clock/oscillator.
-The internal clock can be driven by an external signal on X1, with X2 left unconnected.
+The X1 and X2 pins are the input and output, respectively, of an inverting amplifier that can accept an external 32.768kHz square wave reference on X1 or can be configured for use as an on-chip oscillator.
+A 32.768kHz quartz crystal such as a Citizen CFS-206 is used with the on-chip oscillator.
+The crystal supplies a timebase for a clock/oscillator, see figure 1.
+Using an external timebase, the internal clock is driven by the external signal on X1, with X2 left unconnected.